-Aylson Pownall Middlefield Collegiate Institute 525 Highglen Avenue Markham, ON L3S 3L5 Tel.
-905-472-8900 Email: alyson.pownall@yrdsb.ca
+Alyson Pownal Middlefield Collegiate Institute 525 Highglen Avenue Markham, ON L3S 3L5 Tel.
+905-472-8900 Middlefield Collegiate Institute 525 Highglen Avenue 525 Middlefield Collegiate Institute 525 Middlefield Collegiate 125 Middlefield Colle

+Email: alyson.pownall@yrdsb.ca

 Contest entry is due on or before the Contest submission date (refer to the Contest Timeline Chart page).
-Entries must be sponsored by a current member of O.B.E.A. and must include a typed O.B.E.A.
-Identification Form.
+Entries must be sponsored by a current member of OBEA and must include a typed OBEA Identification Form.

 Describe the role and effectiveness of advertising, display, distribution, research, packaging and selling methods in marketing a product.
 Applicability: Any students enrolled in a Grade 9 or 10 Business Studies course during the current school year are eligible to participate in the Promotions Contest.
-Participants can work independently, or in pairs, or with a maximum grouping of three.
+Participants can work independently, or in pairs.